publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch51/m__us_usc_t5_s5102.md

  __Effective Date of 1973 Amendment__

     Amendment by [Pub.
 L. 93–176][/us/pl/93/176] effective not later than beginning of first pay period which begins on or after 90th day following Dec.
 5, 1973, see [section 4 of Pub.
-L. 93–176][/us/pl/93/176/s4], set out as a note under section 460 of the Appendix to Title 50, War and National Defense.
+L. 93–176][/us/pl/93/176/s4], set out as a note under [section 3809 of Title 50][/us/usc/t50/s3809], War and National Defense.

  __Effective Date of 1970 Amendments__